joshbickett/openagent/README.md

 See our [Contributing Guide](./CONTRIBUTING.md) for development setup, coding standards, and how to submit pull requests.

-Check our [Official Roadmap](https://github.com/orgs/google-gemini/projects/11/) for planned features and priorities.
+Check the [Upstream Gemini CLI Roadmap](https://github.com/orgs/google-gemini/projects/11/) for reference.

 ## 📖 Resources